 - Larousse French Dictionaries includes a general dictionary with explanatory notes to help you avoid common linguistic errors, a

-dctionary of synonyms and antonyms, dictionary of idioms and expressions, dictionary of homonyms, dctionary of quotations, verb tables, and a number of bilingual dictionaries
+dictionary of synonyms and antonyms, dictionary of idioms and expressions, dictionary of homonyms, dictionary of quotations, verb tables, and a number of bilingual dictionaries.

-- Le grand dictionnaire terminologiqe: The Quebec government official terminology dictionary.
+- Le grand dictionnaire terminologique: The Quebec government official terminology dictionary.
 Good for finding the proper word for business, government, professions...

 - Termium Plus: similar to above, it is the Canadian government's official dictionary including terms in English, French, and Spanish

 - Trésor de la langue française informatisé (TLFi): the online version of a French historical and etymological dictionary (16 volumes) covering the 19th and 20th centuries.
 The project ceased in 1994 but the dictionary is still available.